 The process of litigating a divorce depends upon whether the decision to divorce is consensual or non consensual.

 In a consensual divorce, the lawyer for one of the parties files a divorce complaint and serves it upon the other party.
 This triggers a 90-day “cooling off” period.
-When this cooling off period expires, and if the parties have agreed to solutions to all of the issues arising from their divorce, the parties sign an affidavit agreeing to the divorce and the court grants the divorce.
+When this cooling off period expires, and if the parties have agreed to solutions to all of the issues arising from their divorce, the parties sign an affidavit agreeing to the divorce and the court grants the final divorce decree.